Mouhamadou Fall

-Mouhamadou Fall (born 25 February 1994 in Beaumont-sur-Oise) is a French sprinter who specializes in the 200 metres.
+Mouhamadou Fall (born 25 February 1992) is a French sprinter who specializes in the 200 metres.

+Fall is currently serving an 18-month ban due to expire in July 2026 for an anti-doping rule violation.

+Career

 He finished third at the 2019 European Team Championships and competed at the 2019 World Championships without reaching the final.
 He also became French champion in 2019.

 In the 4 × 100 metres relay he finished fourth at the 2018 European Championships and fifth at the 2019 IAAF World Relays.

 His personal best times are 10.12 seconds in the 100 metres, achieved in July 2019 in Saint-Etienne; and 20.34 seconds in the 200 metres, achieved in July 2019 in Saint-Etienne.

+Fall served a nine-month ban from April 2024 to January 2025 for an anti-doping rule violation after testing positive for heptaminol in July 2023.
+In September 2024, Fall was issued with an 18-month ban set to expire in July 2026 for a second anti-doping rule violation for whereabouts failures (missed tests or filing omissions).
+The two sanactions also resulted in the Fall's disqualification of dozens of races from June 2022 to April 2024.

 Personal life

-Born in France, Fall is of Senegalese descent.
+Born in Beaumont-sur-Oise, France, Fall is of Senegalese descent.